 Legal Fees are the number one concern for clients wishing to retain an attorney.
 Perhaps this may be the reason why some clients attempt to file for a divorce on their own, which is most detrimental to complex cases.
-Clients who choose mediation or collaborative divorce save thousands of dollars compared to spouses who use the traditional litigated divorce.
+Clients who choose mediation or collaborative divorce save thousands of dollars compared to spouses who use a traditional litigated divorce.

 What are the typical attorney fees in a litigated divorce in CT?

 Litigation cases start with a minimum initial retainer of $2,500 – $10,000 per spouse, for each attorney.
 The retainer amounts vary for different attorneys based on their legal practice and experience.
 The overall total cost of a litigated divorce can reach in excess of $30,000 or more per spouse.
-Custody litigation usually result in much higher costs.
+Custody litigation usually results in much higher costs.

 Hourly rates vary per attorney, but they usually range between $250 and $450 per hour.
-Attorneys sell their time, experience, reputation and knowledge.
-The field of law, is very much like the field of medicine.
+Attorneys sell their time, experience, reputation, and knowledge.
+The field of law is very much like the field of medicine.
 The more specialized a doctor becomes, the higher his or her fees.
 The same applies to attorneys.
 When we need help, we tend to hire the best our money can buy.